Tynetta Brown, President and CEO

 Melissa received her Bachelor of Arts in Political Science and Philosophy from the University of Lynchburg.
 During her tenure, she led the Ethics Bowl Team, a debate team focused on contemporary ethical issues.
 She also graduated cum laude from the Westover Honors Program.
 Her liberal arts background significantly shaped her creative problem-solving and critical-thinking skills.

-As a Delaware native, she frequently volunteers with local organizations in Newark and Wilmington.
+She frequently volunteers with local organizations.
 With her persistent curiosity, you can find Melissa either at trivia night or reading a library book at a coffee shop.

 In February 2020, Lauren joined Philanthropy Delaware as the Strategic Initiatives Coordinator.
 In this role, she enhances organizational capabilities.
 She supports projects and Philanthropy Delaware to deepen and broaden its impact, while leveraging existing partnerships, and ultimately ensure that Philanthropy Delaware can best serve its members.
 Lauren will support programs and projects that reinforce the organizations’ vision and short- and long-term plans.
 As a Delaware native, she is committed to serving her local community as a servant-style leader.